johannes-titz/passt/CONTRIBUTING.md

 https://github.com/johannes-titz/passt/issues

-You can also drop me an e-mail and discuss suggestions at johannes at titz.science or johannes.titz at gmail.com
+You can also drop me an e-mail and discuss suggestions at: johannes at titz.science or johannes.titz at gmail.com

 If you want to make a pull request, please check that you can still build the package without any errors, warnings or notes.
-Overall, simply stick to the R packages book: https://r-pkgs.org/ and follow code style described here: http://r-pkgs.had.co.nz/r.html#style
+Overall, simply stick to the R packages book: https://r-pkgs.org/ and follow the code style described here: http://r-pkgs.had.co.nz/r.html#style